XPS Characterization, X-ray Photoelectron Spectroscopy | XPS-ESCA Analytical Services

-Starting at $95 per sample, MSE Supplies offers professional XPS analysis services using Thermo Scientific ESCALAB 250X and Kratos AXIS-ULTRA DLD-600W.
-Minimum order: 3 samples.
+Starting from $79 per sample, MSE Supplies offers professional XPS characterization services using Thermo Scientific ESCALAB 250Xi and Kratos AXIS-ULTRA DLD-600W.

 X-Ray Photoelectron Spectroscopy (XPS), also known as Electron Spectroscopy for Chemical Analysis (ESCA), is an analysis technique used to obtain chemical information about the surfaces of solid materials.
 Both composition and the chemical state of surface constituents can be determined by XPS.
 Insulators and conductors can easily be analyzed in surface areas from a few microns to a few millimeters across.